Name: Survey Junkie.

 You can do other online things to earn much more money.

-While this site is legitimate, I have 10 other options I’ve personally written about before that may be more suitable for you.
+While this site is legitimate, I have 10 other work at home options I’ve personally written about before that may be more suitable for you.
 They are much more oriented for people seeking more traditional earning opportunities, like actual jobs and ways to start a business.

 Perhaps that may not be your thing and you would prefer to answer questionnaires.
 Just keep in mind that the pay is again little for the time you spend on it.